RecompeteIQ

 88—Office of Procurement OperationsAPPLIED RESEARCH ASSOCIATES, INC.Feb 28, 2026 – Jun 28, 2026high

 Across District of Columbia, engineering opportunities span federal agencies with facilities in major metropolitan areas.
 There are currently 50 active opportunities.
-Top cities include Unknown, Washington, Washington Navy Yard.
+Top cities include Washington, Unknown, Washington Navy Yard.

-Data updated: May 30, 2026
+Data updated: Jul 14, 2026

 Top Buying Agencies